 Las Vegas is world renowned as an entertainment capital.
-The neon lights of the famed Las Vegas strip beckon millions every year to its world class venues.
+The neon lights of the famed Las Vegas strip beckon millions every year to its world class venues and bring online Live casino btc experiences to life for those looking to partake in an iconic Vegas activity.
 This year the world famous Rock in Rio celebration that attracted millions to its festivals decided to come to the United States for the first time.
 And Vegas won out.

 Rock in Rio USA made its official U.S. debut over two weekends, May 8-9 and 15-16, and welcomed over 172,000 attendees in the festival’s U.S. debut.
 The talent that assembled over the 4 days was a concert goers dream.
 The closing weekend focused on pop and featured artists as Taylor Swift, Bruno Mars, Ed Sheeran and John Legend this iconic weekend welcomed 90,000 guests.
 The first weekend brought Rock legends No Doubt, Metallica, Mana and Linkin Park to the main stage with 82,000 rock and roll fans for the two day rock fest.

 “We’re absolutely thrilled with the experience of Rock in Rio USA.
 It was so exciting seeing the audience discovering the City of Rock and enjoying all it had to offer from talent to attractions, food and the Rock Street’s unique atmosphere.
 We want to thank the US audience for welcoming us so well to the most competitive market in the world, and we are excited for what’s to come!” stated Roberta Medina, EVP of Rock in Rio USA.